fwmarkcheung/travel_planner_ai_agent/README.md

 ```bash
 python .\travel_planner_agent\agent.py
 ```
 Since LoggingPlugin is configured, you will see execution trace in the stdout.
-In addition, a logger.log is also created to capture events.
+In addition, a log file:logger.log is created in the root directory to capture all the details.

 ### Features demonstrated in this agent